 11# Databases Slowdown MS Access In Windows 10

-Usage of numerous tables in single database and sometime switching from older version of Windows to newer one also causes poor Access database performance.
+Usage of numerous tables in a single database and sometimes switching from the older version of Windows to a newer one also causes poor Access database performance.

 So here is how to resolve this issue:

 - Go to the MS Access executable files location.
-Well you can find this MS Access folder in this two different locations:
+Well, you can find this MS Access folder in these two different locations:

 - C:\Program Files\Microsoft Office\Office14